 Italy is a popular family holiday destination; pasta, pizza, sandy beaches, child-adoring locals and favourable weather, what more could you ask for?
 Well, quite a few of us parents need an injection of culture or something at least to engage our brains while we’re on holiday.
 Can you still amble through an Italian city admiring the art and architecture with young kids in tow or are you better off retiring to the seaside until your offspring are in their teens?
 Well, I think if you pick the right part of Italy you can definitely have your torta and eat it.
-So, here are my top five family friendly holidays in Italy.
+So, if you’re considering a family trip to Italy, here are my top five holidays.

 Sicily has culture and sandy beaches in spades so it’s perfect for a family trip.
 Sicily is a huge island so if you have small children I’d recommend just concentrating on one area.
 I love the Baroque towns of the Val di Noto in south east Sicily, particularly Modica which, even in a rain storm (or perhaps because of the rain) felt incredibly atmospheric when I visited.